nargesnorouzi/cmps140-assignment3/README.md

 ### Description

-In this assignment you will implment an agent to play t[he game of Connect 4.
+In this assignment you will implment an agent to play the game of Connect 4.
 Your agent will use the alpha-beta pruning algorithm to select the next move given the current board state.